Dates: 1814 – 2013

 The site was relatively easy to access.
 All I had to do was climb over a wall and wade through a big field of nettles.
 Then, all of a sudden, the huge shadow of the former asylum was in front of me.
 The interior of the building was in a major state of disrepair.
 Most of the ceilings had fallen through, the floors were soft and had huge gaping holes, and there was a severed rope attached to one of the ceiling beams.
 I ended up revisiting the hospital numerous times, as many film directors reached out to me for help finding the location after they spotted my photographs online.

 The Dark History of Grangegorman Mental Asylum

-According to reports, lobotomy was carried out on a significant number of patients, which consisted of severing the frontal lobes from the rest of the brain.
-Many of those operated on were described as being so damaged that they became incapable of independent living or of even being able to use a toilet.
+According to reports, lobotomy was carried out on many patients, which consisted of severing the frontal lobes from the rest of the brain.
+Many of those operated on was described as being so damaged that they became incapable of independent living or of even being able to use a toilet.